levinciii/BIN-API/README.md

-# BIN-API
+# BIN-API-DCAS
-API for Dental Clinic Appointment System, created using MongoDB, and Express.
+BIN-API (Basic Interconnected Node API) for Dental Clinic Appointment System, created using MongoDB, and Express.

 # API Development
 ### You must have installed: